Bank warns of EU referendum risks

 These pressures could, the FPC says, reinforce existing vulnerabilities.

-The current account deficit, which measures the UK's trade performance, remains high and it needs to be financed by foreign investment.
+The UK's current account deficit (that's the trade in goods and services plus some financial transactions) remains high, and it needs to be financed by foreign investment.

 Those flows have contributed to meeting the borrowing needs of the government and business, the statement says.